Business process: Knowledge management

-Customer Service is a key component to an effective business and business plan.
+Customer Service is a key component to an effective business plan.
 Customer service in the 21st century is always evolving, and it is important to grow with your customer base.
 Not only does a social media presence matter, but also clear communication, clear expectation setting, speed, and accuracy.
 If the customer service provided by a business is not effective, it can be detrimental to the business success.

 Total quality management

 Total quality management (TQM) emerged in the early 1980s as organizations sought to improve the quality of their products and services.
 It was followed by the Six Sigma methodology in the mid-1980s, first introduced by Motorola.
 Six Sigma consists of statistical methods to improve business processes and thus reduce defects in outputs.
-The "lean approach" to quality management was introduced by the Toyota Motor Company in the 1990s and focused on customer needs and reduction of wastage.
+The "lean approach" to quality management was introduced by the Toyota Motor Company in the 1990s and focused on customer needs and reducing of wastage.